A letter from the Director

 Our setting at 1700 North Broad Street provides a safe and non-threatening yet professional atmosphere.
 I believe that if you choose to talk to one of our counselors you will feel as though your concerns are taken very seriously.
 Often the experience of telling your concerns to a professional counselor can be a very powerful positive life event.
 Our services are geared toward increasing self-awareness, understanding, and problem solving skills that are essential to success in life.
 The counselors at TCS are strongly committed to the development and well-being of our students.

-I encourage you to explore our entire web site, including our different service units: Psychological Services, Psychiatry, Campus Alcohol and Substance Awareness (CASA), Dialectical Behavior Therapy (DBT), Eating Disorders (ED), Sexual Assault Counseling and Education (SACE), and also our Resiliency Resource Center (RRC) information and other mental health resources.
+I encourage you to explore our entire web site, including our different service units: Psychological Services, Psychiatry, Campus Alcohol and Substance Awareness (CASA), Eating & Body Image Concerns, Sexual Assault Counseling and Education (SACE), and also our Resiliency Resource Center (RRC) information and other mental health resources.

-As a professional training site TCS has excellent pre-doctoral internship and practicum training programs for graduate students in clinical psychology, counseling psychology, and social work, as well as postdoctoral clinical fellowships.
+As a professional training site TCS has excellent doctoral internship and practicum training programs for graduate students in clinical psychology, counseling psychology, and social work, as well as post-graduate clinical fellowships.

 Several undergraduate students receive training each year and staff the Resiliency Resource Center for academic credit.
 The professional staff truly enjoys its role of educating these trainees who serve as additional resources for our students.